lecritch/neural_networks_p1-chi-sea-dsc/README.md

 Our inputs, the pixel, each are multiplied by their respective weights and then summed together with the bias.

-This ammounts to the dotproduct of the pixel value and the weights.
+This amounts to the dotproduct of the pixel value and the weights.